curns/curns.github.io/elsewhere/_posts/2016-03-24-The-Original-App-Store-Was-Your-TV.md

 title: "The Original App Store Was Your TV (or Radio)"
 layout: post
 categories: elsewhere
+source: curnow.org
+longform: false
+star: false
 ---

-Regular readers (ha!) will know that I tend to keep track (or a copy) of significant postings I make [elsewhere]({% page_url /elsewhere %}) on this site so that I have a consolidated view of my various ramblings.
+Regular readers (ha!) will know that I tend to keep track (or a copy) of significant postings I make [elsewhere]({% page_url /category/elsewhere %}) on this site so that I have a consolidated view of my various ramblings.
 Don’t ask me why.

 Earlier today, my friend Austin sent me a link to the video embedded here.
 My [original response](https://www.facebook.com/joncurnow/posts/10153517624446989) was on Facebook, but I’m saving it here because the video makes me smile.